Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Tree-based and Ensemble methods.md

 +  Fit a regression tree to the targets $r_{i,t}$   giving **terminal regions**
    $$R_{j,m}, j = 1, 2,\dots , J_m. $$

-Here we compute the gradient of loss funtion with respective to each predicction $f(x_i)$ and it is why we call it `gradient boost`.
+Here we compute the gradient of loss function with respective to each prediction $f(x_i)$ and it is why we call it `gradient boost`.
-If we  fit a regression tree to a subsample of  the targets $r_{i,t}$ randommly, it is `stochastic gradient boost`.
+If we  fit a regression tree to a subsample of  the targets $r_{i,t}$ randomly, it is `stochastic gradient boost`.
-All variants of gradient boost methods mianly modify $\fbox{the steps to construct a new decision tree}$.
+All variants of gradient boost methods mainly modify $\fbox{the steps to construct a new decision tree}$.
 And it is trained in additive way.

-Mirror gradient descent update formule can be transferred to be
+Mirror gradient descent update formulea can be transferred to be

 $$
 r_{i,t} = f(x_i)\exp(-\alpha [\frac{\partial L(\mathrm{y}_i, f(x_i))}{\partial f(x_i)}])\mid_{f=f_{t-1}}.